coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

 I/O Workflows
 -------------

+ - Even a norma- file system is generally much slower than a RAM, CPUs or GPUs.
+Computations have to wait for many cycles for each I/O operation.

+ - Network file systems and shared file systems and have even more latency.
+Performance also depends on what other users are doing.

+ - Bad I/O hampers interactive use.
+Waiting for a file to load can be frustrating.

+ - How does a network file system work?
+What is Lustre?
+What happens when I ask for the contents of a file?

+ -

 A profiler can detect I/O patterns and this can be useful for identifying bottlenecks.
 However, this is mostly a problem of workflows.

 How would you set up a file system that can be accessed from a large number of nodes?

- - How does a network file system work?
-What is Lustre?

  - How do I study or profile I/O patterns?